 Red River Delta

 The Red River Delta is filled with charming old towns set in picturesque landscapes.
-Here you can visit temples and pagodas blended with the nature and take peaceful boat rides through rice paddies while admiring breath-taking inland karst mountains.
-All this waits for you in Ninh Binh.
+Here you can visit temples and pagodas blended with the nature and cross through rice paddies while admiring breath-taking inland karst mountains.
+All this waits for you in Ninh Binh, Mai Chau in Hoa Binh province and Pu Luong in Thanh Hoa province.

 Central Vietnam comprises three regions, namely North Central Coast, South Central Coast and Central Highlands, as well as the cities of Hue, Da Nang and Hoi An.